CPAN-API/metacpan-developer/README_API.md

 Setup everything as per the main [README](README.md)...

-- Running the API test suite

-    The vm has an instance of elasticsearch running on the default port of 9200.
-    This is the instance that the API will use for development to store any minicpan data you index.

-    Additionally the vm already has a second instance of elasticsearch running on port 9900 (using a small amount of memory and an alternate cluster name) which the test suite will use.

-    Since these two instances are separate from each other you shouldn't need to do anything to manage the elasticsearch services.
-    If anything isn't working right just try a `vagrant provision` to make sure the services are setup.

-    SSH into the box again, and run the tests as shown.

-    ```bash
-    vagrant ssh

-    cd /home/metacpan/api.metacpan.org
-    ./prove t
-    ```

-    Note that, unlike the metacpan-web test suite, -r has not been passed to prove when running the tests.

 - Setup a CPAN mirror

     If you are working on the API, you will need a CPAN mirror to load into ElasticSearch.
 A full CPAN